 What are the needs?

 Some 3.9 million people require humanitarian assistance.
-Humanitarian access remains a major challenge due to administrative hurdles, insecurity brought about by armed actors, damaged road infrastructure, and COVID-19 mitigation measures.
+Humanitarian access remains a major challenge due to administrative hurdles, insecurity brought about by armed actors, damaged road infrastructures, and COVID-19 mitigation measures.

 In the Northwest and Southwest regions, political tensions have turned into violent clashes and a full-blown humanitarian crisis.
-The conflict has driven more than 574,000 people out of their homes within Cameroon and over 69,000 Cameroonians have sought refuge in neighbouring Nigeria.
+The conflict has driven over 598,000people out of their homes within Cameroon and 79,000 Cameroonians have sought refuge in neighbouring Nigeria.
 The spillover from this crisis affects the neighbouring West and Littoral regions in Cameroon.

 Since 2013, sectarian violence in the Central African Republic has resulted in a massive influx of refugees in Cameroon’s East region, already chronically vulnerable.
-There are currently around 347,000 Central African refugees in Cameroon, including about 6,700 people who fled post-electoral violence.
+There are currently around 348,000 Central African refugees in Cameroon.
 Most of them live in local communities, adding pressure on access to basic services and local resources.

 The conflict in northeast Nigeria still affects Cameroon’s Far North region, with killings of civilians, villages being randomly looted or burnt, cattle being stolen and kidnappings.
-Cameroon hosts nearly 122 Nigerian refugees.
+Cameroon hosts over 135,000 Nigerian refugees.

 How are we helping?

-Since 2013, the European Union has allocated €211 million in humanitarian aid to the country.
+Since 2013, the EU has allocated €211 million in humanitarian aid to the country.
 EU-funded actions in Cameroon support:

 - refugees from Nigeria and the Central African Republic